ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Q: Can I drive with a C0640 code?

-A: It's possible, but not recommended as it may affect ride quality and safety.
+A: It's not recommended as it can affect your braking performance, which is crucial for safety.

-A: Use an OBD-II scanner to clear the code, but ensure the issue is fixed first.
+A: After repairs, use an OBD-II scanner to clear the code, but ensure the issue is fixed first.

 🌙